AdobeDocs/dynamic-media-classic.en/help/using/media-portal-user-roles.md

 * **[!UICONTROL Media Portal Contributor-User]**: Has access to folders and files.
 A contributor user can browse, preview, download, and upload images and metadata.
 Contributor users can change the names of files, move files to different folders, and delete files.

 This table describes the tasks that users with different roles can do.
-Administrators and contributor-users can do all the tasks listed in this table:
+Administrators and contributor users can do all the tasks listed in this table:

 | Task | User | Contributor | Contributor-User |
 | --- | --- | --- | --- |